bpmconcept/ping-this/README.md

 WebScraperPing                  | Sends a HTTP request and get back a [Response](http://api.symfony.com/2.8/Symfony/Component/BrowserKit/Response.html), along with a [Crawler](http://symfony.com/doc/2.8/components/dom_crawler.html) instance
-TlsCertificateExpirationPing    | Checks the expiration date of a web server's certificate SshCommandPing                  | Runs a custom command through SSH and checks either stdout, stderr or exit code DatabasePing                    | Establishes a database connection using PDO
+TlsCertificateExpirationPing    | Checks the expiration date of a web server's certificate SshCommandPing                  | Runs a custom command through SSH and checks either stdout, stderr or exit code DatabasePing                    | Establishes a connection to a database using PDO DatabaseQueryPing               | Executes a SQL query on a database using PDO

 ### Built-in Alarms